 The never-ending road to sustainable people management

-The pandemic has re-shaped many businesses and some refer to the current environment as BANI (Brittle, Anxious, Nonlinear, and Incomprehensible).
-We have yet to see what a "post-COVID" world looks like, and new technological developments keep emerging with long-term implications for employees, HR practitioners and leaders.
+While we have yet to see what a “post-COVID” world looks like, new technological developments keep emerging with long-term implications for employees, HR practitioners, and leaders.
 Hence, sustainable people management needs to be constantly and consistently re-imagined.

-Integrating sustainability into Human Resource Management (HRM) was a necessity even before the COVID-19 induced transformation of work.
+Integrating sustainability into Human Resource Management was a necessity even before COVID-19 induced a transformation of work

 From the point of view of employees, sustainability is challenged by the reshuffling of priorities throughout the pandemic.
 This is exemplified in the Great Resignation (USA), where only in July 2020 over 4 million people quit their jobs.
 Despite the exaggerated media coverage of the phenomenon, it’s undeniable that automation and remote work have affected people’s relationship to work all over the world.
 Raymond Torres, Director for Macroeconomic and International Analysis at Funcas, called it “the great re-thinking of work”.

 Within the particularities of each organization, employers need to check (instead of assuming) what their employees consider to be a sustainable future.
 For instance, flexible remote work is commonly assumed to be welcomed, but more specificity is necessary: for whom does it work best and worst?
 How do we measure the effect on performance?
 Where is the inflection point where flexibility starts to bring more harm than good?
 What needs to be changed in management for optimal results?

 Other sustainability issues of remote work are that:

 - Flexibility and autonomy are not the same thing

 - Remote work's impact on communication changes organizational culture, with unknown long-term consequences